 - Lead 4500 (Optional): Wednesday seminars may be taken for credit .

 Many scholars choose to take 2 or more courses to obtain a Leadership Studies Minor through the UCCS Communications Department

 Attend Wednesday night seminar: Scholars are required to attend these seminars on Wednesday evening's to listen to inspirational leaders from the community.

 Participate in UCCSlead: UCCSlead is a student leadership development program at UCCS.
-The program incorporates leadership training, academic coursework, and engaged leadership experiences.
-Upon successful completion of the program requirements and graduation from UCCS, students will receive recognition on a co-curricular leadership transcript, as well as graduation recognition with certificate and cord.
+The program incorporates leadership training and engaged leadership experiences.
+Upon successful completion of the program and graduation from UCCS, students will receive recognition on a co-curricular leadership transcript, as well as graduation recognition with certificate and cord.
 Click here, for more information on UCCSlead.